stevencurtis/SwiftCoding/NetworkManager/README.md

 Want to use it?
 Download it and off you go!

-I'm now using this in many of my articles: rather than explaining the working of the network
+I'm now using this in many of my articles: rather than explaining the working of the network.
+I recommend that you use this network manager (I like it!), and hope that it can save you some time and help you in your programming journey.

  If you've any questions, comments or suggestions please hit me up on [Twitter](https://twitter.com/stevenpcurtis)